|

 Another disquieting feature of AIBOA movement has been the negation of

 State Committees.
-Hardly 5 to 6 states committees are functioning and
+Hardly 5 to 6 states committees are functioning and even

-trade union issues.
+issues.

 Finally AIBOA is the creation of AIBEA not only to bolster AIBEA's